EpikurProd/Wallpaper-Creator/README.md

 # WPGen
-Android app which can generate solid color, diagonal gradient or plasma effect static multicolor wallpapers.
+Android app which can generate solid color, and multicolor (gradient, plasma, etc.) wallpapers.
 You can choose from a number of pre-defined colors or add your own.

 This app is designed for Android 4.0.3 and later.